Bios

 Co-Founding Directors:

-Paz TanjuaquioPAZ TANJUAQUIO (Choreographer/Dancer) has been creating dances in NYC since 1990.
-Her work has been presented by 92nd St. Y, Danspace Project, Performance Space 122, Dance Theater Workshop’s Fresh Tracks Series, LaMaMa ETC, Movement Research at the Judson Church, Aaron Davis Hall, Symphony Space, Dixon Place, Thelma Hill Performing Arts, and nationally at Godt-Cleary Projects in Las Vegas, Philadelphia Fringe Festival, and Ohio University.
-Awards for her choreography include National Endowment for the Arts, NYFA BUILD/Homer Avila Memorial Award, two Individual Artist Awards from Queens Council on the Arts, and DTW’s Suitcase Fund where she participated in the Mekong Project’s Cambodia Creative Residency and artistic research travel in Vietnam.
+Paz TanjuaquioPAZ TANJUAQUIO has been active in New York City since 1990 as a choreographer, performer, visual artist, curator, educator, and an 8-time marathon runner.
+Paz is Co-Founding Director of TOPAZ ARTS, Inc. since 2000.
+Her work has been presented by Pioneers Go East, LaMaMa Moves!
+Dance Festival, 92Y Harkness Dance Center, Fisher Landau Center for Art, Danspace Project, Norte Maar’s Dance at Socrates, Movement Research at the Judson Church, Performance Space New York (formerly PS122), Aaron Davis Hall, Symphony Space, Dixon Place, Thelma Hill Performing Arts, Yangtze Repertory, among others; nationally, at Operation Unite in Hudson NY, San Diego Trolley Dance, American Dance Festival Int’l Screen Dance, Philadelphia Fringe Festival; and internationally at Le Commun, Bâtiment d’Art Contemporain in Geneva, Switzerland, and residencies in Cambodia, Japan, Korea and her birthplace, the Philippines.
+Awards for her choreography include City Artist Corp Grant, National Endowment for the Arts, Dance/NYC’s Dance Advancement Fund, Foundation for Contemporary Arts Emergency Grant, New York Foundation for the Arts BUILD Award, Queens Council on the Arts, and the Suitcase Fund where she participated in the Mekong Project’s Cambodia Creative Residency and artistic research travel in Vietnam.
 She has been an artist-in-residence at Kaatsbaan in Tivoli, NY, Akiyoshidai International Art Village in Japan, The Yard at Martha’s Vineyard, Atlantic Center for the Arts in Florida, and Movement Research in NYC.
-As a dancer, she has performed with Molissa Fenley and Dancers since 1997 and Marlies Yearby’s Movin’ Spirits Dance Theater from 1991-96.
-She has been guest artist at Sacramento State University, Frank Sinatra School of the Arts HS, and Vargas Museum at Univ. of the Philippines.
+As a dancer, she has performed with Molissa Fenley and Dancers, and Marlies Yearby’s Movin’ Spirits Dance Theater from 1991-96, and has performed for Nicky Paraiso, Dean Moss, Carl Hancock Rux, Clarinda Mac Low, Maureen Fleming, among others.
+She currently teaches Adjunct at The New School/College of Performing Arts, and at NYU Tisch School of the Arts/ Experimental Theater Wing; from 2018-2020 full-time at SUNY/Nassau Community College; and as guest artist at CUNY/Queens College, Sacramento State University, Frank Sinatra School of the Arts, and Vargas Museum at Univ. of the Philippines.
 She received her MFA in Dance from NYU Tisch School of the Arts, and her BA in Visual Arts from University of California, San Diego.
-She is a member of the NYS DanceForce since 2009.
+A member of NYS DanceForce since 2009 and formerly Chair of the Bessie Awards Steering Committee, Paz continues to create, support, promote dance as an artform.